 Since the lib/ directory is populated with transitive dependencies as well, it is possible for a package to depend unwittingly on one of the dependencies of its dependencies, without the futhark.pkg file reflecting this.

-There is no caching of zipballs and version lists between invocations, so the network traffic can be rather heavy.
+There is no caching of package metadata between invocations, so the network traffic can be rather heavy.